 I’m actually pretty disgusted with myself right now.
 I can hardly believe I’ve let myself get this bad off.
 But instead of wallowing in self-pity, I’m making some drastic changes.
 The 5:2 diet is one step, the other is quitting drinking.

 The 5:2 Fasting Diet is very appealing to me because I know it is something I can do easily and it’s sustainable.
 I especially like that there is (what I would consider) a decent amount of research on the health benefits of this diet – reduced cancer risk, better energy levels, and potentially greater lifespan to name a few.
 I’ll be sharing my struggles with this plan over the course of the net year right here.

 Quit the Drink

 I’ve been drinking too much for about the last 6 years, give or take periods of abstinence, the longest being 30 days straight.
 There are a lot of reasons for this, I’m sure, but the main thing is that I need to face the stresses of life head-on.
-So I’m cutting back on drinking about 95% for my 40th year as a mature adult.
-I’ll still allow a drink or two on special occasions like our anniversary or Christmas, but a 95% reduction means I drink no more than once a month or so for the next year.
+So I’m cutting back on drinking significantly for my 40th year as a mature adult.
+I need to cut back to no more than one or two days a week.

 Bring it on.